HIV, a boring thing, that scares us! Not me! 25 years, almost that, and what would I have to complain about now, of having lived little? Laughs!

 A strategy for developing a highly effective HIV vaccine is to understand how some people infected with the virus naturally develop antibodies that can prevent a large percentage of HIV strains from infecting human cells in the laboratory.

-These so-called broadly neutralizing antibodies (bNAbs) too late develop to help people infected beat the virus, but a vaccine can stimulate the immune system of uninfected people to produce bNAbs, they could protect them from HIV infection.
+These so-called broadly neutralizing antibodies (bNAbs) develop too late to help infected people beat the virus, but if a vaccine could boost the immune system of uninfected people to produce bNAbs, it could protect them from HIV infection.